 La Quinta Downtown

-Denise Lynne stayed at La Quinta Downtown and found it a short and pleasant walk across the pedestrian bridge to get to Broadway, making it a budget-friendly pick without sacrificing location.
+One visitor who stayed at La Quinta Downtown enjoyed a short, pleasant walk across the pedestrian bridge to reach Broadway, making it a wallet-friendly option that doesn’t skimp on location.